betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-While it is difficult to find definitive guidance on the types of cleaners<sup>[23],[24],[25]</sup> to use on sensitive electronics, a number of sources indicate a solution of 70% isopropyl alcohol and purified water (which you can mix yourself in a pinch) dabbed onto a microfiber cloth will do<sup>[21]</sup>.
-In any case, if you are concerned about possible damage, of course try whatever cleaner you are using in a small, unused area first and wait a few minutes for it to dry to see if it causes a discoloration.
-If there is a noticeable residue after using a cleaner, use a new, dry microfiber cloth to buff out the residue.
+While it is difficult to find definitive guidance on the types of cleaners<sup>[23],[24],[25]</sup> to use on sensitive electronics, a number of sources indicate a solution of 70% isopropyl alcohol and purified water (which you can mix yourself in a pinch) dabbed onto a microfiber cloth will do.<sup>[21]</sup> In any case, if you are concerned about possible damage, of course test the cleaner in a small, unused area first and wait a few minutes for it to dry to see if it causes a discoloration.
+If there is a noticeable residue left after using a cleaner, use a new, dry microfiber cloth to buff out the residue.

 Just a few days ago, on March 9th, 2020, Apple changed its guidelines<sup>[22]</sup>